 Snap!
 What to Do When Your Garage Door Springs Break.

+These springs are under serious tension, which is why they can be dangerous to handle yourself.
 Most garage door springs break because of normal wear and tear.
 They’re built for 10,000–15,000 cycles, which usually lasts about 7–10 years, but eventually all that tension catches up with them.
 Rust, moisture, or salty air can weaken the metal, and skipping maintenance like lubrication or inspections doesn’t help.
-Other culprits include misaligned tracks, off-balance doors, heavy or frequently used doors, extreme temperature changes, or using springs that aren’t the right size or quality.
-Often the break happens suddenly, but there are usually warning signs first - like squeaks, uneven movement, or a door that’s harder to lift than usual.

-Replacing a garage door spring typically costs from $350 for a single door and $450 for a double, depending on the type of spring, the door size, and how tricky the installation is.
+If your spring is broken, step back and don’t use the door.
+Because the springs hold the weight of the door, if you try to use the door with a broken spring, it cause cause the motor to break too!
+Additionally, garage door springs are under enough tension to cause serious injury.
+Replacing a garage door spring typically costs from $300 for a single door and $450 for a double, depending on the type of spring, the door size, and how tricky the installation is.
 While it might feel like a big number, fixing it promptly can prevent bigger problems - and keep your garage and everything in it safe.

 If your garage door springs snap or show signs of wear, contact Back On Track Garage Doors today and get expert help fast.
 Your garage (and your sanity) will thank you!